lawrencemcdaniel-dot-com/html/edmex.org/wp-content/plugins/youtube-embed-plus/readme.txt

 * rel - Set this to 0 to not show related videos at the end of playing (or 1 to show them).
 Example: `"https://www.youtube.com/watch?v=quwebVjAEJA&rel=0"`
 * showinfo - Set this to 0 to hide the video title and other info (or 1 to show it).
 Example: `"https://www.youtube.com/watch?v=quwebVjAEJA&showinfo=0"`
 * fs - Set this to 0 to hide the fullscreen button (or 1 to show it).
 Example: `"https://www.youtube.com/watch?v=quwebVjAEJA&fs=0"`
-* autohide - Set this to 1 to slide away the control bar after the video starts playing.
-It will automatically slide back in again if you mouse over the video.
-(Set to  2 to always show it).
-Example: `"https://www.youtube.com/watch?v=quwebVjAEJA&autohide=1"`

 You can also start and end each individual video at particular times.
 Like the above, each option should begin with '&'